 Keto Microwave Cheesecake

-- 2 oz Neufchatel cream cheese, cubed (or reduced fat cream cheese)
+- 2 oz Neufchatel cream cheese, cubed (or reduced fat cream cheese; can also use regular cream cheese)*

 - 1/2 teaspoon stevia glycerite (equals about 2 tablespoons sugar)